Kevin Newman Player Props: Reds vs. White Sox

 Kevin Newman At The Plate

-- Newman is batting .224 with a double, two home runs and two walks.
+- Newman has a double, two home runs and two walks while batting .224.

-- He has gone deep in two of 22 games played this year, and in 2.5% of his plate appearances.
+- In 23 games played this year, he has homered in two of them.

+- In six games this season (26.1%), Newman has picked up an RBI, and in four of those games (17.4%) he had more than one.

-- He has scored at least one run seven times this year (31.8%), including one multi-run game.
+- He has scored at least once seven times this season (30.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.